 Neural Mobilization: Examination & Intervention Strategies

 Included is a critical review of the most up-to-date literature in peer-reviewed journals regarding the use of neural mobilization as an examination and treatment technique.
-The course is appropriate for physical therapists, occupational therapists, physical therapy assistants and occupational therapy assistants as both assessment and treatment concepts will be covered to aide them in the care of their patients.
+This course is appropriate for physical therapists, occupational therapists, and athletic trainers; both assessment and treatment concepts will be covered to aid in the care of their patients.
 This course includes laboratory sessions in which participants will practice neural mobilization and examination techniques.

 Participants are encouraged to wear loose, comfortable clothing.
 Shorts are recommended as well as halter or swim suit tops for women in order to allow for proper practice of techniques.

-During hands-on lab sessions, course instructor(s) will evaluate each participant’s techniques/skills learned to determine proficiency for course completion.
-Post test at end of course will assess your new knowledge.
+During hands-on lab sessions, the course instructor(s) will evaluate each participant’s techniques/skills learned to determine proficiency for course completion.
+If 3/5 criteria are not attained the instructor will work with the attendee until all the criteria is met.
+Post test at end of course will be used as a tool to review answers and rationale, ensuring attendees have gained all content knowledge.